World Archaeology 2.2 obtained;

 Active learning assignments;

 Following faculty policy, both the assignments and the exam should be at least a 5,0, and a final grade should be least 5.5 to pass.
-If a retake is required, only the written exam can be retaken.
+Only the written exam can be retaken.

 All exam dates (exams, retakes, paper deadlines etc.) can be found in the BA2 examination schedule.